CurbSafeCharmer/refill/README.md

 Old configuations may not work.
 See the `Configuring` secton for details.

 ## Setting up
 Setting up your Reflinks instance is fairly simple.
-You will need [Composer](http://getcomposer.org) to install the dependencies.
+You will need [Composer](http://getcomposer.org) and [Bower](http://bower.io) to install the dependencies.
 First, clone this repo with:
 ```sh
 git clone https://github.com/zhaofengli/reflinks.git
 ```